Frequently Asked Questions

 I’m charging just 10 € to post your ad for each recorder you want to sell.
 As said above, it takes some time to publish a new item here, I have limited resources, and it’s not my full-time job.

-No. I do not charge any sales commission on items that you sell — Other online services charge as much as 30% off out of the total sale price. recordersforsale.com is much cheaper than other instrument listing services!
+No. I do not charge a commission on items for sale — other online services charge as much as 30% off out of the total sale price. recordersforsale.com is much cheaper than other instrument listing services!

 Let’s keep it simple: